Many parents and teachers have seen the pink tower in a Montessori classroom. It is one of the many sensorial materials used in a Montessori setting.

 The cubes increase progressively in the algebraic series of the third power.
 Therefore, the second cube equals 8 of the first; the third cube equals 27 of the first.
 This sensorial work isolates the quality of size.

 How do you present the pink tower lesson?

 Below is a description of a Pink Tower lesson I was taught in my certification program.
 If you need more visuals, check out YouTube for lessons.
 Here is one Pink Tower Montessori presentation.

 The material sits on a small stand within the classroom where it can be seen from at least three sides.

 Starting at the top, pick up each cube one at a time, with one hand on top and one hand on underneath.
 Carry the cubes to the mat and arrange randomly on the mat.

 Sit on the child’s dominant side, pick up the largest cube with fingertips of each hand on either side of the cube and begin to construct the tower.
 Pause & take time to the center using a bird’s eye view as your measure.

 From time to time, stop and pause to compare a cube to the next smallest one to make certain you chose the appropriate next cube.

 When the tower is complete, check centering using a bird’s eye view: “Largest.
 Smallest.”
 Randomize cubes again.
 Offer the child a turn.

-Using cards to supplement the work is always a good idea and worth the effort and money.
-You can purchase the cards already cut and laminated or you can prepare the cards yourself by purchasing through Montessori Print Shop.
+Using cards to supplement the work is always a good idea and is worth the effort and money.
+You can purchase the already cut and laminated cards, or you can prepare them yourself by purchasing them through Montessori Print Shop.